CharlesCro/reddit-classification-nlp/README.md

 ### Project 3: Web APIs & NLP by Charles Crocicchia

 ## Problem Statement:
-I work for a linguistic research team whose goal is to visualize patterns or trends in the rapidly developing language of the online world.
-In this day and age, where discussions take place more and more in the digital format, my team hopes to take advantage of the vast amount of data available online regarding how people use language.
-Specifically, our domain of research will be focused on observing the social and cultural language trends of the popular online community Reddit.
+My goal is to visualize patterns or trends in the rapidly developing language of the online world.
+In this day and age, where discussions take place more and more in the digital format, I hope to take advantage of the vast amount of data available online regarding how people use language.
+Specifically, my domain of research will be focused on observing the social and cultural language trends of the popular online community **Reddit**.

-- r/philosophy is a Reddit fourm where people share and discuss morals, ethics, and social observations made by prominent figures in the philosophical research community.
+- `r/philosophy` is a fourm where people share and discuss morals, ethics, and social observations made by prominent figures in the philosophical research community.
-- r/showerthoughts is a Reddit forum where people voice their realizations or epiphanies that they have discovered independently of academic/scientific research.
+- `r/showerthoughts` is a forum where people voice their realizations or epiphanies that they have discovered independently of academic/scientific research.

-With the language data of these two Reddit forums at my research team's disposal, the question we hope to answer is:
+With the language data of these two **Reddit** forums at my disposal, the question I hope to answer is:
-- Is there a difference between our own self-made observations and those made by established philosophers?
+- **Is there a difference between our own self-made observations and those made by established philosophers?**

-Over the course of two weeks my team will collect the language used by both of these subreddits and process the data in order to effectively visualize potential patterns of speech.
+I will scrape the new posts (via the `Reddit API` and `Python` scripting) to create a data set that will allow me to effectively visualize potential patterns of speech.
-Using these findings, we hope to deliver a model which accurately identifies the subreddit in which a piece of language was taken from.
+I hope to deliver a **classification** model which accurately identifies the subreddit in which a piece of language was taken from.
+I will evaluate several types of classification models based on a variety of metrics, with a focus on high **accuracy** (*above 85%*).

 ## Background: